UPPMAX/uppmax_intro_python/docs/evaluation.md

     - I can convert a simple text question to Python code
     - In Python, I can ask a user for input
     - In Python, I can use user input in a calculation
-    - I can find and use a Python module on Rackham
+    - I can find and use a Python module on my HPC cluster
     - In Python, I can read a file
     - In Python, I can create a file
     - In Python, I can use command-line arguments